 Online payment solutions vary widely in their services, costs, and technologies.
 Depending on your needs, you’ll want to consider:

 Once you have outlined all of the considerations that apply to your organization, you can rank them in order of priority.
 For instance, if most of your payments are recurring, you will want to make sure that the online payment provider you select can support this.
-If you have a complex approval process with multiple stakeholders that need to sign off, ensure that the platform you select is flexible enough to accommodate your processes.
+If you have a complicated approval process with multiple stakeholders that need to sign off, ensure that the platform you choose is flexible enough to accommodate your processes.
 If you already use an accounting software platform, you should look for an online payment platform that integrates smoothly with it.

 Understanding the cost of traditional payments is tricky.
 We’ve outlined the some of the costs of checks in another article, so you can use this resource to evaluate whether the pricing from online payment providers is a better fit for your budget.
-We’ve also created a model that outlines the fees for international wires at different banks, so you can compare different banks easily.
+We’ve also created a model that outlines the fees for international wires at different banks so that you can compare different banks easily.